Registrar of Vital Statistics

 Your social security number is required by law for US citizens and will be kept confidential.

 Any documents in foreign language must be accompanied by a certified English translation.
+If anyone in your party does not speak English, you must bring an official interpreter to your appointment.

 Additional Documents (these documents are helpful but not required):